Canine First Aid

 course for professionals or CPD training.

-Student will about the principles of First Aid and the main purpose of First
+Students will learn about the principles of First Aid and the main purpose of First

 Aid.
 The course covers many types of injury/illness, what should be